Aciremaaleman/API-weather/README.md

 The challenge of the api was how to enter the data and going through the data to obtain the specific data like humidity.

 In this project i used jquery and the method ajax to enter de data of the api.
-For the design i used the framework of css Bootstrap 6.s
+For the design i used the framework of css Bootstrap6.

 Project made for laboratoria